Bauter/Clicky-Game/README.md

 8. Inside your app's public folder, navigate to the "index.html" file, and in the head tags add bootstraps cdn link.
     - `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/4.0.0/css/bootstrap.min.css"/>`

+9. To ensure the ES6 syntax won't be a problem in other browsers, run `npm i babel` in the root of the app directory.

 ## Time to start creating our components

-1. Naviagte to the apps "src" folder, and create a directory called "components".
+- Naviagte to the apps "src" folder, and create a directory called "components".
 All our components will be defined in here.

 ### What should each component look like?

 NOTE:
 - Make sure to import the appropriate files and react components in each component file.
+I try to make this clear in my code comments by dividing and labeling the sections of each file.
 - For each component, make a directory inside the "components" directory named for the specific component, then add a JS file for that component and a CSS file as well to control the styling for that specific component.

 - EX.
 "NavBar.js" and "style.css"

-#### Navbar
+#### NavBar

+- NavBar is used to create a sticky nav to display the game title, a message about the latest guess, and the user's current score and top score.
+In case it isn't obvious, it's not really a nav bar, but more of a score board that will scroll with the user as they play the game.

 - NavBar should look like this: